QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 * Group 3 runs even fewer participants, such that they have 30% power.
 * Group 2 runs very small groups of participants, such that they only have 10% power.

 Of course (☹), the researchers only report the studies that 'worked' and found significant results.
-What is the effect size that each group will find?
+What is the effect size that each group will find **in the studies that they report**?